inno5o/TheCoinSociety/Wazuh/Implementation.md

 ## Overview

-Wazuh was deployed within the **TheCoinSociety** lab to provide centralized security monitoring for Windows and Linux endpoints.
+Wazuh was deployed within the **TheCoinSociety** lab to provide centralised security monitoring for Windows and Linux endpoints.

 The deployment used an **all-in-one Wazuh server**, with the Wazuh Manager, Indexer, and Dashboard running on a single Ubuntu Server.
 Wazuh agents were then deployed to endpoints within the internal network.